 When txt_descr_purpose is equal to 4, the txt_descr_string[ i ] specifies content advisory rating information conforming to US.
-And Canadian Rating Region Tables (RRT) that pertains to the picture(s) in the persistence scope defined by txt_cancel_flag and txt_persistence_flag.
+And Canadian Rating Region Tables (RRT) that pertains to the picture(s) in the persistence scope of this SEI message.

 When txt_descr_purpose is equal to 5, txt_descr_string[ i ] contains a tag URI with syntax and semantics as specified in IETF RFC 4151 identifying the CLVS.